clipo/idss-seriation/README.md

 If you have the locations of the assemblages and want to look at how the results appear on geographic space, provide a separate file that lists the assemblage/collection name and the X and Y coordinates for each.
-This files should have a header (e.g., Assemblage\tNorthing\tEasting) and be tab delimited.
+This files should have a header (e.g., Assemblage<tab>Northing<tab>Easting) and be tab delimited.
 Use the --xyfile flag to set the name/location for this file.

 ## Command Line Options ##

+If you run IDSS without any options you will get a help message with the various options that are possible.
+To run IDSS you must set at least one  options on the command line.
+The most imporant (and required) option is --inputfile=<filename>).
+This option specifies the data file that contains the raw data that describes the assemblages that are to be seriated.
+Other useful options include:

+** --output=  <name/location of directory that will be used for output.
+The default is ./output ** --bootstrapCI=1 Use a bootstrap determined confidence interval for making comparisons.
+Default significance is 0.95.
+** --bootstrapSignificance=0.95 Set the confidence interval significance value.
+Default is 0.95.
+** --yxfile=<filename> If you have spatial coordinates for your assemblages and want the results shown in geographic space set this option to the name of the file with the coordinates (format: assemblage<tab>X<tab>Y<return>).

 (TBD)